-Despite that, Omega Auto Care is a decent option that can work for many people.
+Despite that, Omega Auto Care is a decent option that can work for many drivers.
 The company reimburses the driver or pays for covered repairs directly, and it only requires a small down payment (under $50) to begin coverage.
 Contracts also have a typical 30-day or 1,000-mile waiting period before coverage begins.
-That’s to prevent people from purchasing a plan when they know they have an expensive repair to pay for.
-ConsumerAffairs estimates most customers pay around $2 per day, or $60 per month, for Omega Auto Care plans.
+That’s to prevent people from purchasing a plan for vehicles with preexisting conditions.

 Omega Auto Care offers three main plan types, with two upgrade options for the Powertrain Protection Plan:

 Omega Auto Care Limitations

 To maintain a contract with Omega Auto Care, you have some maintenance obligations as the driver.
 For example, you have to get your oil and filter changed within 60 days of beginning a contract, unless you’ve had that done within the past six months.
 You are also required to get oil changes every 6 months or 5,000 miles.
 Additionally, you’re required to follow all manufacturer recommended services and keep all your receipts.
 If you have failed to adequately maintain a covered part, Omega Auto Care can deny payment for that part.